Nonreciprocal Synchronization of Active Quantum Spins: Phase diagrams

-\section{Transition between inhomogeneous and synchronized state}
+\subsection{Transition between inhomogeneous and synchronized state}

-Throughout the main text we focus on the case where $V/\kappa$ is large enough such that all spins of each species are synchronized.
-We show in \cref{fig:app_trivial_to_synch} the transition from an unsynchronized state to either the static synchronized state or the dynamical traveling-wave state.
-The transition is clearly indicated by the absolute value of the mean coherence $\abs{s^+_A}$ (or equivalently $\abs{s^+_B}$ which is not shown), which is zero in the inhomogeneous regime.
+Throughout the main text we focus on the case where $V/\pump$ is large enough such that all spins of each species are synchronized. \Cref{fig:app_trivial_to_synch}(a) displays the transition from an inhomogeneous state to either the static synchronized state or the dynamical traveling-wave state by increasing the dissipative coupling strengths.
+The transition is clearly indicated by the absolute value of the mean coherence $\abs{s^+_A}$ (or equivalently $\abs{s^+_B}$, not shown), which is zero in the inhomogeneous regime.

+Damping and dephasing of the spins can also induce a transition between synchronized and inhomogeneous states.
+Importantly, however, the traveling-wave state (and the other synchronized states) possesses some degree of robustness with respect to damping and dephasing.
+To show this, we include damping at rate $\gamma_-$ and dephasing at rate $\gamma_z$ by adding to the master equation \eqref{eq:master_spin} the terms